 What if you received an e-mail from your organization's IT-staff, telling you about a security alert relating to your account? «Scan the QR code to receive mandatory security updates for your authentication app.»

-Scanning the QR code may seem safer than clicking a regular phishing link, since there is no obvious suspicious link visible anywhere here.
+Scanning a QR code may seem safer than clicking a regular link, as there is no obvious suspicious link visible.

-However, the QR code is in reality a link, too.
-That pixelated QR pattern is really just a representation of text in a visual format, which is easy for machines to read.
+However, a QR code is essentially a link.
+The pixelated QR pattern is just a representation of text in a visual format, which machines can easily read.

-The QR code can therefore take you to any website chosen by the scammer, for instance a fake Office 365 login website, as in the example above.
+A QR code can therefore direct you to any website chosen by the scammer, such as a fake Office 365 login page, as in the example above.

-And in the next step, it would of course make sense to login with your username and password, before supposedly updating security information on your user account.
+In the next step, it would seem logical to log in with your username and password to supposedly update security information on your account.

-Except for the fact that there is a hacker on the receiving end, who is now able to steal your login information.
+Except, there is a hacker on the receiving end who can now steal your login information.

 Security detection may be scarce

-In the same way people and organizations are improving at spotting and recognizing the classical phishing attempts, the malicious actors improve and change their methods of attack as well.
+In the same way that people and organizations are getting better at spotting and recognizing classical phishing attempts, malicious actors are also improving and changing their methods of attack.

 Fake two-factor authentication updates are not the only trend we are currently seeing.
-QR codes are now frequently replacing the links you are used to finding in traditional phishing emails.
+QR codes are now frequently replacing the links typically found in traditional phishing emails.

-For instance, something called "Employee benefit eligibility enrollment" can be found via the QR code example below, obviously something which many people may find attractive to learn more about:
+For example, a QR code might be used to promote something like "Employee benefit eligibility enrollment," which many people may find attractive to learn more about:

 (Please note that we have distorted all QR code examples in screenshots, so that readers of this article will not actually end up on dangerous websites.)

-What is really cleverly done by hackers here, is that when you proceed with links like these via your mobile phone, you are less likely to be protected by both detection on your device and your organization's network monitoring.
+What hackers cleverly do here is exploit the fact that when you proceed with links like these via your mobile phone, you are less likely to be protected by both detection on your device and your organization's network monitoring.

-Spam filters which can usually identify dangerous emails before they are delivered to your inbox, are usually not scanning links which are presented to users as QR codes.
+Spam filters, which can usually identify dangerous emails before they are delivered to your inbox, typically do not scan links presented as QR codes.

-In addition, anti-virus and VPN are mainly security features used with laptops, and are less commonly seen on (partially) private/personal devices in the mobile network.
+Additionally, anti-virus and VPN are mainly security features used with laptops and are less commonly seen on (partially) private or personal devices in the mobile network.

-Since this kind of attack will bypass a large amount of the automatic security features, this would leave more you in a situation where you need to think critically for yourself.
+Since this kind of attack bypasses many automatic security features, it leaves you in a situation where you need to think critically for yourself.

-In reality, anyone can create QR-codes and they could be even more dangerous with the addition of a little bit of social manipulation.
+In reality, anyone can create QR-codes, and they can become even more dangerous with a bit of social manipulation.

-Luckily, since you are reading this, you may already be familiar with our MailRisk button in Outlook, which can always tell you whether an email in your inbox can be trusted or not – regardless of QR codes or old-fashioned links.
+Luckily, since you are reading this, you may already be familiar with our MailRisk button in Outlook.
+It can always tell you whether an email in your inbox can be trusted, regardless of whether it contains QR codes or old-fashioned links.

 Due to the increasing popularity of using QR codes for phishing, security professionals are eager to find a new word to describe the new phenomenon.